-\paragraph{Transparent Instrument.} Next, we show that transparent IV identify the social returns to education.
-Intuitively, employers know the structure of the economy and are aware that the instrument is orthogonal to productivity except through its effect on schooling.
+Next, we show that transparent IV identifies the social returns to education.
+Intuitively, employers know the economy's structure and know that the instrument is orthogonal to productivity except for its effect on schooling.
 Because employers pay the expected product conditional on their information, any average wage difference between treated and untreated populations reflects average productivity differences between the two groups.
 Since, by Assumption \ref{ass:1}, all productivity differences between groups are causal, the transparent IV using wages also identifies the social return to education.

 Therefore, if the employers are informed about the instrument, the IV estimate of returns to education is a consistent estimate of the productivity effect of education on earnings, i.e.,

 where the first equality follows from (\ref{eq: causal schooling 2}) and the second equality from Assumption \ref{ass:1}.
 Using this expression for the conditional log-wages in (\ref{eq:Binary Instrument}) and taking the probability limit gives